asc4asc/debian-lan/README.md

 # Problems
 * ansible start in debian installer does only work with a workaround.
+* the preseed file and the boot config files are difficult and so not so easy to set up for different needs.

 ### Later

 ### Idea
 * xxxbox is a computer to install.
-It is mostly a host for the infrastruktur
+It is mostly a host for the infrastructur
 * xxxhost is also a computer to install.
 It is a host for uns as standalone also outside this network
-* xxxadd is a funktion like gnome testmenu that will be added to the current installation.
+* add-xxx is a function like gnome testmenu that will be added to the current installation.
 * dist-upgrade2testing.yml is also a playbook for changing a host.

 ### Make a normal install from this